 By JOHN T. WARD

-Crime and arrest reports, unedited, as provided by the Shrewsbury Police Department for the period of November 15 to November 22, 2013.
+Crime and arrest reports, unedited, as provided by the Little Silver Police Department for the month of January, 2014.

 By JOHN T. WARD